oracle/terraform-provider-oci/website/docs/d/core_ip_sec_connection_device_status.html.markdown

 ---

 # Data Source: oci_core_ipsec_status
-The IpSecConnectionDeviceStatus data source provides details about a specific IpSecConnectionDeviceStatus
+The `oci_core_ipsec_status` data source provides details about a specific IpSecConnectionDeviceStatus

 Gets the status of the specified IPSec connection (whether it's up or down).